Such has been its dominance in recent years that Firefox has become a synonym for privacy-centric browsers.

 .

-Once you have stopped all the browser’s background tasks, there should be no issues in carrying out the below steps to delete Firefox’s data and settings files from the computer.
+Once you have stopped all the browser’s background tasks, there should be no issues in carrying out the below steps to delete data and settings files from the computer.

 The apps and software installed in Windows PC create a folder directory within the Program Files folder.
 We no longer need these files and folders once we uninstall the Firefox browser.
+Here are the steps to delete installation directory:

 - Launch File Explorer using + shortcut key.